Far-right subcultures

 Far-right subcultures refers to the symbolism, ideology and traits that hold relevance to various politically extreme right-wing groups and organisations.
-There are three kinds of subcultures within far-right movements to distinguish: subcultural parasitism, subcultural creation around ideology and subcultures that are networking with far-right movements, as some football hooligans did with neo-nazis.
+There are three kinds of subcultures within far-right movements to distinguish: subcultural parasitism, subcultural creation around ideology and subcultures that are networking with far-right movements.

 Subcultures created around or related to Nazi ideology

 Subcultural parasitism

 Far-right ideologists try to infiltrate subcultures in order to spread their ideas among them.
 These attempts are defined as subcultural parasitism.
-The most well-known subculture that has been taken over by the far-right and neo-nazis is the Skinhead scene, which originally started in Great Britain.
-Some examples for subculture parasitism: the Nipster, infiltration of the Hipster (contemporary subculture) by neo-nazis (Nazi Hipster), Nazi punk, infiltration of the Heavy metal subculture, known as National Socialist black metal (NSBM/NSCH).
-Subcultures as the Goth subculture and the Hip Hop subculture have also been infiltrated by far-right movements and ideologists.
-Some other examples for far-right or neo-Nazi subcultures: Esoteric Nazism and Nazi Satanism.
+The most well-known subculture that has been taken over by the far-right and neo-Nazis is the skinhead scene, which originated in Great Britain.
+Some examples of subculture parasitism: the nipster, infiltration of the hipster (contemporary subculture) by neo-Nazis (Nazi Hipster), Nazi punk, infiltration of the heavy metal subculture, known as National Socialist black metal (NSBM/NSCH).
+Subcultures as the Goth subculture and the hip hop subculture have also been infiltrated by far-right movements and ideologists.
+Some other examples for far-right or neo-Nazi subcultures: esoteric Nazism and Nazi Satanism.

 Cultural counter-subversion

-There is another strategy which is resorted to by neo-nazis and far right movements, and it is called cultural subversion.
+There is another strategy which is resorted to by neo-Nazis and far-right movements, and it is called cultural subversion.
 This strategy uses already existing forms of expression and organization and gives them a far right meaning.
 Some examples: